 Service Disruptions in Europe

 - Aegean has announced that it will suspend international operations through April 30, 2020, while continuing to maintain a limited domestic network.
-For updated information on specific flights, passengers may check Aegean's dedicated COVID-19 page.
+Limited weekly flights will be operated between Athens and Brussels.
+For updated information on specific flights, passengers may check for updates here.

-- Aer Lingus will continue to operate a reduced number of flights to/from Dublin and New York (JFK), Boston, Chicago, San Francisco, and Toronto during this time.
+- Aer Lingus will continue to operate a reduced number of flights to/from Dublin and New York (JFK), Boston, and Chicago.
 Passengers traveling to the USA from Ireland are subject to temporary entry restrictions.
 Additional service may be canceled, in which case Aer Lingus will contact passengers directly to advise what options are available.
 Passengers may also check their flight status here.

-- Flights are canceled through April 30, 2020, to many destinations around the world.
+- Nearly all international and domestic flights are suspended through May 31, 2020, but its website states that flights between Palma and Madrid are still flying.
 For the most up-to-date info on flight schedules and changes to reservations, go here.

 - Air Malta has suspended all commercial flights until further notice.
 For the most up-to-date info, go here.

-- Air Serbia has been forced to cancel and reschedule many of its flights.
+- Air Serbia has been forced to cancel all scheduled passenger flights through the end of April, but it might be extended.
 They've launched a dedicated website through which passengers can find out about the current status of their flights.

 - The development of the coronavirus both in Italy and abroad and the consequent measures to restrict movement imposed by national and international authorities have inevitably led to various changes to the travel plans of thousands of customers.
 All passengers in possession of an Alitalia (055) ticket whose flight has been canceled can request to change your booking for another trip taking place by 31 December, can request a voucher of equal value to the ticket purchased, valid for one year, to fly to any destination serviced by Alitalia, or ask for a refund of the price of the ticket or of the remaining value of the part of the trip which has not yet been completed.
 All must occur before May 31.
 More info here.

-- All flights are suspended until April 30, 2020.
+- All flights are suspended until May 6, 2020.
+Flights to/from Toronto, Boston, Praia, and Frankfurt are suspended until June 6, 2020.
 For the most up-to-date info on flight schedules, refunds, and changes, go here.

 - British Airways does not currently specify which flights have been suspended or canceled, but all operations from London-Gatwick have been suspended effective April 1, 2020.
+Routes Online reports a limited long-haul operation for the month of May, which includes at least one daily flight between London (LHR) and 6 North American cities (Boston, Chicago, Los Angeles, New York, Toronto, and Washington D.C.-Dulles).
+Other long-haul routes are scheduled to start to a few major hubs around the world.
 Passengers may check the flight status page for updates.
 More info on what to do if your flight has been canceled here.

 - All Brussels Airlines flights are suspended and will not restart before May 15, 2020.
 Customers have until August 31, 2020, to rebook tickets and travel can be postponed until April 30, 2021.
 More info available here.

 - Condor has severely reduced its flight schedule due to travel bans.
-Through April 30, 2020, Condor will fly 1-2 flights per week from Frankfurt to/from Palma de Mallorca, Jerez de la Frontera, Tenerife, Gran Canaria, and Seattle.
+Through May 15, 2020, Condor will fly 1-2 flights per week from Frankfurt to/from Palma de Mallorca, Tenerife, and Gran Canaria.
 For the most up-to-date info, check for travel updates here.

-- Czech Airlines is temporarily suspending flights to/from Prague through April 11, 2020.
+- Czech Airlines has temporarily suspended flights to/from Prague as of March 16, 2020.
+Initially, its website stated these suspensions would be through April 11, 2020, but it no longer has an end date stated and flights may be suspended until further notice.
 For the most up-to-date info on flight schedules, refunds, and rebooking options, go here.

 - EasyJet has temporarily suspended all flights until further notice.
 For the most up-to-date info, including any rescue flights, check for travel updates here.